Jacques Sadoul (politician): Comintern Congress and Odessa episode

 Eventually, Sadoul was expelled from the Communist Group, but without losing his faith in Bolshevism.
 Also in 1919, he prefaced a propaganda brochure by Serge, in which he announced to the French proletariat that: "Capitalist society is definitely doomed.
 The war and its consequences, the impossibility, given the resources available to us, of resolving the new problems, have cleared the way for the victorious march of the Third International."
 Other such pieces by him and Pascal were carried in Boris Souvarine's Bulletin Communiste; Sadoul contributed an introduction to Souvarine's essay on the Comintern.
 He centered his polemics against the SFIO representatives in Parliament, accusing them of corruption and moderation, while publishing eulogistic portraits of the Russian Bolsheviks.

-Sadoul's work for the Red Army and the Comintern was branded a treasonous act in France, particularly after revelations about his activities in the Ukraine.
+Sadoul's work for the Red Army and the Comintern was branded a treasonous act in France, particularly after revelations about his activities in Ukraine.
 In January 1919, a source quoted by Le Petit Parisien also noted that Sadoul had no redeeming contribution to the repatriation of French hostages in Russia.
 Together with another expatriate, the Marquis Delafarre, he acted as a Red Army recruiter among the captured French soldiers.
 In July, Christian Rakovsky, head of the Ukrainian Council of People's Commissars, assigned Sadoul to negotiate an exchange of prisoners with the French Navy at Odessa.
 During the Franco–Russian deliberations, he claimed that the French captives were volunteers in the Red Army and would not be released before fulfilling their duty.
 Such news renewed the scandal in France, and, in October, Sadoul became the subject of a military inquiry.
 He was tried in absentia for assisting the enemy and acts of sedition, in what the New-York Tribune described as "a precedent for the attitude of Allied and associated powers toward other nationals who have aided the Bolsheviki [sic]."
 Thomas attended the proceedings as Sadoul's friendly witness.